GabrielOnDelphi/Delphi-GUI-Auto-Translator/README.md

 **Downloading the code**

-This code has been merged with the LightSaber library.
+This code has been merged with the [LightSaber Core](https://github.com/GabrielOnDelphi/Delphi-LightSaber) library.
-Therefore, this repository is now only a placeholder and source of information.
+The new code should be downloaded now from there.
-The new code should be downloaded now from the [LightSaber Core](https://github.com/GabrielOnDelphi/Delphi-LightSaber) repository.
+This repository is now only a placeholder.

 **Features**

      Changes the GUI language live, without the need to restart the app.